dgvncsz0f/dot-install/README.rst

 have been changed, but everything that will be done is available at the staging directory.

+Now the script will look for save files and copy all files that need not to be kept intact.
+They will be restored later, in the end [#]_.

 And then comes the installing phase.
 Here, two operations are
 performed: